Kristi Millner, B.Sc., RMT

 Sharon Martin, RMT

-Sharon is on maternity leave until January 2018
+Note: Sharon will be on maternity leave until late spring 2020.

 Liezl the Wonderful Weimaraner (it’s tough word to pronounce, say it with me…Weim-ar-aner) has been a part of Madrona since she was 9 weeks old back in 2008.
 Since then she has provided our patients with joy, hugs and cuddles.
 She will be the first to show you where the cookies are and also tell you that just a few minutes petting a dog will lower your blood pressure, heart rate and epinephrine levels.
 You’ll see she plays an important role here as Therapy Dog.
 She can start your relaxation process the minute you walk in the door.
 She sometimes has to share the spotlight with her little brother Rex but that just means double the love (and treats)!
 And she doesn’t mind if she has to stay in her crate if you are allergic, she loves her naps.